-These loss-recovery capabilities are available in the Cisco DCM products.
-In addition, the video adapter and encoder/decoder products developed by the Cisco SPVTG allow the Cisco combined network and video solution to deliver lossless video transport, satisfying the most stringent video SLA requirements for premium contribution and distribution services.
+These capabilities are being developed in the Cisco VQE and DCM products.
+The Cisco combined network and video solution can deliver a lossless video transport solution end-to-end, satisfying the most stringent video SLA requirements for premium contribution and distribution services.